-Michigan House votes to approve easing of ‘zero tolerance’ school discipline
+House votes to ease ‘zero tolerance’ school discipline

 Lansing — Michigan schools would be directed to ease “zero-tolerance” discipline policies in an attempt to reduce student suspensions and expulsions under legislation the state House approved Thursday.

 The bipartisan seven-bill bill package, approved in a series of mostly unanimous votes, would require schools to consider individual factors and other discipline options before suspending or expelling students for most offenses.

 The options would include so-called “restorative practices,” which typically include voluntary conferences where victims and offenders discuss an incident and may require students to apologize, participate in community service or pay restitution.